 This general pattern was confirmed in the 2014/15 New Zealand Health Survey.
 Fifty-six per cent of Pacific people 15 and over had consumed alcohol in the past year, compared to a national figure of 79.5%, but they had higher rates of hazardous drinking.

 While tobacco use in New Zealand has declined, the prevalence of smoking remains higher among Pacific people, especially men.
 In 2014/15, 24.7% of Pacific people smoked, compared with 16.6% of all New Zealanders.

 Health service delivery

-Hospital admissions for preventable conditions such as asthma and diabetes are two to three times higher among Pacific people than other New Zealanders.
+Hospital admissions for preventable conditions such as asthma and diabetes are two to three times as high among Pacific people as other New Zealanders.
 Pacific people with asthma are seen more often in hospital emergency departments and are less likely to receive preventive therapy.
 Pacific people with diabetes develop more complications as a result of their disease.
-Children of Pacific origin are six times more likely to be admitted to hospital with pneumonia than other New Zealand children.
-These problems probably stem from delays in seeking care, compounded by traditional beliefs about health and illness, poor access to primary care providers and lack of confidence in hospital services.
+Children of Pacific origin are six times as likely to be admitted to hospital with pneumonia as other New Zealand children.
+These problems probably stem from delays in seeking care that are compounded by traditional beliefs about health and illness, poor access to primary care providers and lack of confidence in hospital services.

 The Pacific touch

 Teuila Percival, an Auckland paediatrician of Samoan descent, commented that ‘[a] Samoan nurse once explained to me about “the Pacific touch.”
 What is the Pacific touch?
 It is taking the time to stop and pray with a family.
 It is taking the time to teach a young mother to cook.
 It is being committed and dedicated and passionate about our people.
 The Pacific touch is that quality that sets a special few of our nurses and health workers apart.’2